StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

 Although a web page marked up in HTML5 cannot be validated as a document, that does not mean that important keywords and other information in the web page cannot be captured as a block of structured content and stored in that web page.

-[JSON for Linking Data](https://json-ld.org/ "JSON for Linking Data") (JSON-LD) is a World Wide Web (W3C) [standard](https://www.w3.org/TR/json-ld11/ "standard") designed to "create a network of standards-based, machine-readable data across Web sites.
+[JSON for Linking Data](https://json-ld.org/ "JSON for Linking Data") (JSON-LD) is a Worldwide Web Consortium (W3C) [standard](https://www.w3.org/TR/json-ld11/ "standard") designed to "create a network of standards-based, machine-readable data across Web sites.
 It allows an application to start at one piece of Linked Data, and follow embedded links to other pieces of Linked Data that are hosted on different sites across the Web."

 Basically, a human being or an application such as the [Google Tag Manager](https://developers.google.com/search/docs/advanced/structured-data/generate-structured-data-with-javascript "Google Tag Manager") adds a JavaScript ``<script>`` element to the ``<HEAD>`` of a web page.
 This ``<script>`` contains JSON-compatible name:value pairs that conform to a schema such a "Product" on schema.org.